-During fourth quarter 2020, the average cap rate for all retail transactions tracked by CBRE Valuation & Advisory Services recorded a slight contraction of 5 basis points.
-The overall fourth quarter average was 6.66%, which is an encouraging sign amidst the COVID-19 pandemic.
-Year over year, the average has decreased, with fourth quarter 2020 being 23 basis points lower than fourth quarter 2019.
-Among the six regions CBRE identifies, the average decreased in five (Midwest, Mountain, Pacific West, South Central, and Southeast) and increased in one (Northeast).
-The Pacific West region achieved the lowest cap rates for retail properties (averaging 5.66% in fourth quarter 2020), followed by Mountain (6.09%), Southeast (6.43%), South Central (6.77%), Midwest (7.15%), and Northeast (7.32%).
+During first quarter 2021, the average cap rate for all retail transactions tracked by CBRE Valuation & Advisory Services recorded a slight increase of 4 basis points.
+The overall first quarter average was 6.66%, remaining strong even amidst the COVID-19 pandemic.
+Year over year, the average has remained stable, with first quarter 2021 equaling first quarter 2020.
+Among the six regions CBRE identifies, the average decreased in three (Northeast, South Central, and Southeast) and increased in three (Midwest, Mountain, and Pacific West).
+The Pacific West region achieved the lowest cap rates for retail properties (averaging 6.23% in first quarter 2021), followed by South Central (6.38%), Southeast (6.55%), Mountain (6.48%), Northeast (6.49%), and Midwest (7.38%).

-The data for fourth quarter 2020 is considered a generally positive signal for retail properties overall, but regional data suggests mixed results: five regions reported cap rate declines while one increased rather significantly.
-Cap rates have been relatively stable overall since 2017; thus, this quarter’s increase in the Northeast region may not reflect a change in trend, but may be an outlier based on the inventory that traded.
-Generally, all of the data this quarter and last confirm that massive pricing changes have not occurred due to the pandemic.
-Sales reported as closed during the past quarter were predominantly negotiated after the pandemic’s start and reflect willing buyer and seller knowledgeable of its impact.
+The data for first quarter 2021 is considered a positive signal for retail properties overall, although regional data suggests more slightly mixed results.
+Cap rates have been relatively stable overall since 2017; thus, this quarter’s increase in the Midwest, Mountain, and Pacific West regions may not reflect a change in trend, but may be outliers based on the inventory that traded.
+Nearly all data points for two consecutive quarters indicate that the pandemic has not had a significant effect on retail property pricing.
+Sales reported as closed during the past quarter were negotiated after the pandemic’s start and reflect willing buyer and seller knowledgeable of its impact.
 Most of the sales reported during the past quarter have been single-tenant net-leased properties or grocery- and other-essential-business-anchored centers that have remained in demand without rent roll uncertainty that has surrounded other property types.
-As more types of retail properties trade, especially large-format retail (power and lifestyle centers and malls), cap rates will likely reflect some upward shifting, even as single-tenant and essential-anchored centers will remain stable.
+As more types of retail properties trade, especially large-format retail (power and lifestyle centers and malls), cap rates will likely reflect some revision in pricing, even as single-tenant and essential-anchored centers will remain stable.

 Source: Valuation VIEW